 The NING may be structured to benefit the client contributing the funds as a beneficiary at some point in the future (assuming state income tax savings are no longer a concern because of a change of desires of the client or a change of residence).

-For many years, practitioners have struggled to find ways to change the terms of an irrevocable trust.
+For many years, practitioners have struggled to find ways to change the terms of irrevocable Nevada trusts.

 However, through common law and through the decanting statutes that have been enacted in many jurisdictions, it is now possible to modify an irrevocable trust.